firebase/flutterfire/packages/flutterfire_ui/doc/auth/integrating-your-first-screen.md

 );
 ```

-At a minimum, screens require a list of providers (via the `providerConfigs` property).
+At a minimum, screens require a list of providers (via the `providers` property).
 Providers are means of authentication, such as Email/Password or Google OAuth.
 At the moment, our `SignInScreen` has no providers
 configured so, the screen will look empty: